-If a script is linked in Viinex 3.3 configuration with other objects that implement the event consumer contract (these are, for example, objects of type webserver, process, etc.), it can generate and send events to such objects.
+If a script is linked in viinex 3.4 configuration with other objects that implement the event consumer contract (these are, for example, objects of type webserver, process, etc.), it can generate and broadcast events to these objects.
 For that, the function vnx.event() is used.

 This function expects two arguments.
 The first argument is mandatory, it should be of string type, and should contain the topic of an event to be sent.
 Topic can be an arbitrary string, but usually it is usually a short ASCII string with no whitespaces, resembling an identifier in C-like languages.
-There are predefined event topics in Viinex 3.3 enumerated in section 2.1.9; generally they originate from ONVIF specifications.
+There are predefined event topics in viinex 3.4 enumerated in section 2.4.3; generally they originate from ONVIF specifications.
 Applications are free to use this predefined event topics or introduce their own.
 The purpose of event topic is that it can be used by some event consumers to filter out irrelevant events.
 In particular, WebSocket interface provides the means for the client to subscribe for events of particular list of topics only.
 For more information on such subscription see section 3.18.